Puppy School · Full-day puppy training in Hastings & St Leonards

 • Real-world outings — towns, cafés, transport and busy parks

-• Overnight stays to head off separation anxiety
+• Boarding with us, which helps head off separation anxiety

 • An end-of-month handover so the training sticks at home